H-1B Requests & USCIS Processing

 - Copy of passport biodata/expiration page (if new)

-Petitions for change of status to H-1B, H-1B extension, change of employment, change of H-1B employer, or concurrent employment: H-1B status will automatically begin/continue upon the H-1B approval notice start date.
+Petitions for change of status, H-1B extension, amendment, change of employer, or concurrent employment: H-1B status will automatically begin/continue upon the H-1B approval notice start date.
 The employee does not need to leave the U.S. to apply for an H-1B visa and reenter the U.S. to begin/continue his/her H-1B period.

 If the employee will not begin employment at UH for any reason, the department must inform FSIS immediately so we can notify USCIS.